This post may contain affiliate links. Please read our disclosure policy.

 - The proteins in the eggs (a main ingredient of mayonnaise) also helps to crisp the exterior.

-- An added bonus, mayo is much easier to spread than mayo.
+- As an added bonus, mayo is much easier to spread than butter.

 Mayo doesn’t add the same flavor as butter, so you are welcome to swap it for butter on your tuna melt if you wish.
 Just be sure to watch closely and adjust the heat so it doesn’t burn.

 How to Make a Tuna Melt Sandwich

 - Prep ingredients.
 In a medium size bowl combine the tuna salad ingredients.
 This is the recipe we use for the salad, but you can adjust the ingredients to your liking.
 Slice the tomatoes and separate cheese slices and set aside.
 You can use cheddar or American or get fancy with some mozzarella or jack cheese.
 Pepper Jack is super tasty and adds a little heat.

 - Heat the skillet and prep the bread.
 While the skillet is heating, spread mayo on one side of each slice of bread.
 Place two slices, mayo side down, in the skillet.
 The bread should fit without touching; if your skillet is small I recommend grilling just one sandwich at a time.